keyurfaldu/AIgrads/Curated.md

 * CopyBERT: A Unified Approach to Question Generation with Self-Attention ** BERT has a Mouth, and It Must Speak: BERT as a Markov Random Field Language Model ** Unified language model pre-training for natural language understanding and generation.
-* A Recurrent BERT-based Model for Question Generation
-* Difficulty-aware Distractor Generation for Gap-Fill Items
 * A Systematic Review of Automatic Question Generation for Educational Purposes
 * Difficulty-controllable multi-hop question generation from knowledge graphs, 2019